jlimadev/aws-certification-cloud-practitioner-notes/notes/vpc/README.md

 Inside each subnet we can have EC2 instances, For this instances be accessible to the internet, we need to use the Internet Gateway.
 The internet gateway create a way to our Subnet connect to the internet.

 The public subnet will have a route to the internet gateway that is communicating with the internet.
-As soon we have the internet gateway and a route to it, that makes the subnet a **public subnet**
+As soon we have the internet gateway and a route to it, that makes the subnet a **public subnet**.
+It is defined at VPC Level.

 ## NAT Gateway